 A majority of grants and contributions are from government agencies, individuals and charitable entities.
 The Organization considered donors that account for more than 10% of revenues and support to be major donors.
-In the years ended December 31, 2022 and 2021, several Jackson County, Missouri government agencies accounted for 29% and 28% of revenues and support, respectively.
-In the year ended December 31, 2022, the Organization was a recipient of special event revenue from a local service club, which accounted for 13% of revenues and support.
+The Organization recognized contributions from three donors which approximated 55% of total revenues and support and two donors which approximated 42% of total revenues and support for the years ended December 31, 2023 and 2022, respectively.